-Data Cloud Architecture
+Data 360 Architecture

-Data Cloud Architecture
+Data 360 Architecture

-Data Cloud can ingest data from Salesforce products.
+Data 360 can ingest data from Salesforce products.
 For data outside Salesforce, it offers over 270 connectors, APIs, SDKs, and MuleSoft integration capabilities.
 Zero copy connectors provide data federation through read-only access to data from existing partner platforms, acknowledging prior investments in data modeling and business intelligence.

 Once data is ingested, it's stored in Data Lake Objects (DLOs), in its original schema.
 These DLOs are then mapped to Data Model Objects (DMOs), which use the C360 Data Model schema.
 The platform supports batch and streaming data transformations, including inline transformations using formulas (such as proper case, trim, concatenation), to ensure data is clean and consistently formatted.
-Unstructured data is stored in Unstructured Data Lake Objects (UDLOs) and goes through chunking, indexing, and embedding processes before being stored in Data Cloud's vector database for vector search or hybrid search.
+Unstructured data is stored in Unstructured Data Lake Objects (UDLOs) and goes through chunking, indexing, and embedding processes before being stored in Data 360's vector database for vector search or hybrid search.

-The core of Data Cloud lies in its ability to harmonize and unify data across different data sources and schemas.
+The core of Data 360 lies in its ability to harmonize and unify data across different data sources and schemas.
 The platform includes a pre-loaded data model with over 300 industry-agnostic objects, with customization options for specialized schemas.
 This is the c360 Data Model.

 The identity resolution process involves applying match rules to group individuals, and reconciliation rules to select the best quality data from these groups to generate a gold standard unified profile.
 The match rules have configurable criteria like fuzzy, exact, and normalized matching, based on factors like frequency, last updated attribute, or trusted data sources.
-Behind the scenes, Data Cloud creates link tables that tie together all related data to the unified individual, ensuring original attributes and records remain intact while consolidating data under the unified profile.
+Behind the scenes, Data 360 creates link tables that tie together all related data to the unified individual, ensuring original attributes and records remain intact while consolidating data under the unified profile.

 Use unified data for customer insights and actions: